nooqta/saiku/readme.md

 This project aims to create a robust, intelligent AI Agent capable of automating various tasks.
 Our agent is designed following the PEAS (Performance measure, Environment, Actuators, Sensors) framework to ensure it's robust, scalable, and efficient.

+### Core Architecture: Model Context Protocol (MCP)

+Saiku leverages the **Model Context Protocol (MCP)**, a cutting-edge standard for enabling AI models to interact with external tools and resources securely and efficiently.
+MCP is becoming increasingly vital in the AI landscape, allowing agents like Saiku to:

+*   **Extend Capabilities:** Seamlessly integrate with various tools (filesystem access, web browsing, API interactions, etc.) provided by MCP servers.
+*   **Access Real-time Data:** Utilize dynamic information from connected resources.
+*   **Perform Complex Actions:** Go beyond text generation to execute commands, manipulate files, and interact with external systems.

+By building on MCP, Saiku ensures a flexible, extensible, and future-proof architecture for AI agent development.
+Learn more about MCP [here](./documentation/MCP.md).

 ### Why Saiku?

 "Saiku" (細工) in Japanese refers to detailed or delicate work, symbolizing the intricate and intelligent workings of our AI agent.

 - **S**: Smart
 - **A**: Artificial